theodedeken/computer-graphics-demo/README.md

 ## Contributing

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License

 MIT © 2020 Theo Dedeken

+This work is licensed under multiple licences.

+* All original source code is licensed under MIT.
+* The images are licensed under CC0-1.0
+* The files in `common/` are licensed under their original licenses: MIT and BSD-3-Clause